damirn/rapidx2j/README.md

 `skip_parse_when_begins_with` prevents parsing of XML values that begin with the specified string to their appropriate JavaScript types.

 `ignore_attr` disables parsing of all attributes.

+`explicit_object` ensures that text-only elements are always returned as objects with the text value stored in the `value_key` property (default: `keyValue`).
+By default (`false`), text-only elements are returned as strings, while elements with attributes are returned as objects.
+Setting this to `true` provides consistent object structure across all elements.

 `include_root` includes the root XML element in the output.
 By default (`false`), the root element is stripped and only its children are returned, which differs from libraries like xml2js and fast-xml-parser.
 Set to `true` for compatibility with those libraries.